Bayern back on top in Germany after beating Cologne 4-1 - WHIZ News

 COLOGNE, Germany (AP) — Serge Gnabry scored twice as Bayern Munich beat Cologne 4-1 on Sunday to reclaim top spot in the Bundesliga.

+“I expected a bit more resistance from Cologne early on,” Neuer said in televised remarks.
+“I’m annoyed that we didn’t keep playing with consistency, because we ended up making life quite hard for ourselves.”

-With Cologne wearing special shirts for the city’s upcoming carnival, Bayern spoilt the party atmosphere with two goals in the first five minutes.
+With Cologne wearing special shirts for the city’s upcoming carnival, Bayern spoiled the party atmosphere with two goals in the first five minutes.

 Thomas Müller set up both goals as Cologne’s defense failed to track the Bayern players’ movement.
 Müller first cued up Robert Lewandowski for his 23rd goal in 22 Bundesliga games in the second minute.